isle-project/isle-editor/docusaurus/website/docs/tutorials/getting-started.md

 As you can see in the image above, when you first make an account you will not have instructor access to ISLE.
 Creating and managing a course requires instructor access:

-1. Contact Philipp Burckhardt (pgb@andrew.cmu.edu) to obtain a write-access token.
+1. Contact your ISLE administrator to obtain a write-access token or ask them to directly grant you instructor privileges.
-2. If your profile is not displayed, navigate to your profile by clicking your name in the top right (next to the Log Out button).
+2. If you have received a token, navigate to your profile by clicking your name in the top right of the ISLE dashboard (next to the Log Out button).
 3. Click **Edit Profile**, on the left of the page.
 4. Click **Get Instructor Access**.
 5. Enter the write-access token and click **Submit**.